 3. How does the word line up with scripture?
 (One can proof-text anything.)
 A woman/man of integrity in the Spirit will honestly analyze the word in light of what in scripture supports it, and bring before the Lord scriptures that do not support it.
 This is prayer-fodder.

 4. Dialogue with other praying believers.
 This is no matter for private interpretation.
 Over the years I’ve discovered the Lord is releasing words that are meant to be communally discerned, and not merely left up to the subjective/personal interpretation of each individual.
 There’s a lot to be said about this.
 It’s primarily a pastoral issue of helping and leading the body of Christ to hear and appropriate the word of the Lord, together!
-(Important.)
+(This is so important.)

 5. Ask yourself, where does the word draw the eyes of your heart?
 If it isn’t to the increase of Jesus’ glory, the John the Baptist in me says – spit it out.
 (For a good number of years, I’ve been listening to several notable “prophets” in our American evangelical circle.
 It grieves my heart to hear several of them rarely and almost never reference the focal point of all prophecy “Jesus Christ and Him crucified” (1 Corinthians 2:2).
 The absence, more than any other facet, has become a tip-off to spit out the word.)